magnus-ISU/GospelOfMagnus/gospel.md

 27 Then *after supper* he took a cup, and after giving thanks he gave it to them *and all of them drank from it*, saying, "Drink from it, all of you;
 28 for this is my blood of the covenant, which is poured out for many for the forgiveness of sins.
 29 I tell you, I will never again drink of this fruit of the vine until that day when I drink it new with you in my Father's kingdom."

+## Jesus again says he will be betrayed

 Luke 22:21-23
 21 But see, the one who betrays me is with me, and his hand is on the table.